atlisg/vegan-bot/README.md

 ## Build and Deploy

-After pulling on the droplet, run
+After pulling on the droplet, build the app with server side rendering with

-`ng build --prod`
+`npm run build:ssr`

-Then, start the server with Forever
+Then, start the API server with Forever

+`forever start server.js`

+Then start the SSR server with

-`PORT=80 forever start server.js`
+`PORT=80 forever start dist/server.js`

 To stop the server, first find the id of the process